wp-plugins/nextgen-facebook/readme.txt

 = Version 5.0 =

-Complete code review, with an improved object-oriented design, and several new classes.
+Complete code review with an improved object-oriented design and several new classes.

 `
 Version 4.3 : 4108 lines in 9 files, with 8 classes and 114 functions.
-Version 5.0 : 4763 lines in 26 files, with 31 classes and 156 functions.
+Version 5.0 : 4856 lines in 27 files, with 32 classes and 158 functions.
 `

+* Added the ability to include social sharing buttons in the excerpt text as well.

 = Version 4.3 =